-Next Steps: A level Film Studies or Media Studies.
+Where can it take me?
+Examination Information Exam Board: Eduqas Next Steps: A level Film Studies or Media Exam: 70% Exam and 30% Coursework Studies.
 BTEC level 3 courses.

-Future career opportunities that this subject may lead to: A wide of career paths.
-You don't have to want to become a director to take this GCSE!
-The Film Industry is huge and has many jobs, from creative to more practical.
+Course outline: Two examinations worth 35% each.
+Future career opportunities that this subject may lead to: A wide of career Exam 1: Range of questions on three films plus film technology paths.
+You don't have to want to Exam 2: Range of questions on three films become a director to take this GCSE!
+The Film Industry is huge and has many jobs, Non-Examination Assessment: Production of a sequence in a film, either as a screen play or from creative to more practical. a filmed sequence.
+Evaluation of sequence.